In our first issue…

 The unofficial raid on Brittany.
 Roger Barnes and some sail-and-oar amis are refused permission for an organised event – but the Challenge Naviguer Leger goes ahead anyway

 Puig Vela – classic fun in Barcelona.
-Why this Catalan event is fast becoming Europe’s regatta of choice.
+Why this Catalan event is one of Europe’s rmost important.
+By Jonathon Savill

 Practical: repairing a teak laid deck, part 1.
-The llustrated how-to guide begins by showing how to deal with removing and replacing an individual plank
+The Illustrated how-to guide begins by showing how to deal with removing and replacing an individual plank.
+By Richard Johnstone-Bryden

-Over the Yardarm – Secrets of the perfect Martini.
+Over the Yardarm (Drinks) – Secrets of the perfect Martini.
+Guy Venables